Food Revolution Network

 5. Improve Mood

-All B vitamins — and especially B6, B9, and B12 — seem to help brain health and mood.
-A 2019 meta-analysis and review of 16 studies concluded that, when compared to a placebo, B vitamin supplements appear to be helpful in improving overall mood and reducing stress, especially among people at higher risk for poor nutrition or suffering from poor mood status.
+All B vitamins — and especially B6, B9, and B12 — seem to help prevent depression, stress, and anxiety.
+A 2019 meta-analysis and review of 16 studies concluded that, compared with a placebo, B vitamin supplements appear to help improve overall mood and reduce stress, especially among people at higher risk of poor nutrition or with poor mood.
 (For people who prefer plain talk, I think “poor mood status” can be translated to “feeling crappy.”)

-B vitamins are also crucial for supporting a healthy pregnancy and normal fetal development.
+The B vitamins are also crucial for supporting a healthy pregnancy and normal fetal development.
 Getting enough B9 and B12 is important to the development of a baby’s spinal cord.
-This is why it’s standard practice to educate mothers-to-be on supplementing folic acid and eating folate (B9)-rich foods, like dark leafy greens, lentils, and oranges, during pregnancy, to meet their minimum 400 micrograms per day requirement of this nutrient.
+This is why it’s standard practice to educate mothers-to-be on supplementing with folic acid and eating folate (B9)-rich foods like dark leafy greens, lentils, and oranges during pregnancy, to meet their minimum 400 micrograms per day requirement of this nutrient.
 In addition, some research suggests that vitamin B3 may help bypass genetic mutations that can cause certain birth defects or an increased risk of miscarriage.

 7. Balance Hormones

 B vitamins have many roles within the reproductive system and may help naturally maintain hormonal balance.
 Many women find success with supplemental vitamin B6 for alleviating nausea associated with morning sickness, as well as reducing symptoms of premenstrual syndrome.
-And vitamins B3 and B5 are needed for the production of hormones in the adrenal glands, such as sex and stress hormones.
+And vitamins B3 and B5 are needed for hormone production in the adrenal glands, including sex and stress hormones.

 8. Keep Nails, Hair, and Skin Healthy